 6: Emigrants from the Principality of Hessen-Hanau, Germany, 1741-1767

-10: Nineteenth-Century Emigration from the Siegkreis, Nordrhein-Westfallen, Germany, Mainly to the U.S.
+10: Nineteenth-Century Emigration from the Siegkreis, Nordrhein-Westfalen, Germany, Mainly to the U.S.

 12: Emigrants from the former Amt Damme, Oldenburg, (now Niedersachsen), Germany